jerry-jho/amber_modern/README.md

 1. Open Xilinx Hardware Manager and find the Cmod-A7 FPGA.
 2. Close all serial port debuggers to release the serial port, we'll use it later.
 3. Program cmod_a7_bls_uart0.bit (unzipped from release/cmod_a7_bls_uart0.zip).
-4. Edit the setenv.*sh to setup the directory, and *source* it.
+4. Edit the `setenv.csh` or  `setenv.bash`  to setup the directory, and `source` it.
-5. To build a test, run *cd simdir && make sw APP=blink*.
+5. To build a test, run `cd simdir && make sw APP=blink`.
 Here blink is the application name stored in tests/blink.
-6. Program the CPU via serial port, run *python3 sw/bin/proj.py -p <serial_port> -f tests/blink/app.mem*.
+6. Program the CPU via serial port, run `python3 sw/bin/proj.py -p <serial_port> -f tests/blink/app.mem`.
 Press the reset button (the one next to the PMod slot) when required, and the programmer will flush the code into instruction memory.
-7. Run the application by *python3 sw/bin/proj.py -p <serial_port> -e run", you will see the leds and the coler leds blink in turn.
+7. Run the application by `python3 sw/bin/proj.py -p <serial_port> -e run`, you will see the leds and the coler leds blink in turn.

 Build and Program applications using UART1
 ==========================================